Available with:

 Teaching will be delivered by experienced academics and practitioners in the subject.
 This will be supplemented by occasional guest lecturers and speakers.

 There will be a broad range of assessment methods so you are exposed to the different types of tasks you might encounter in the workplace.
 These will include coursework in the form of portfolios, written pieces (both long and short form) and presentations.
 In some modules, you will encounter digital assessments.
+You will have no formal exams on this course.
 We continuously review the assessment methods used in order that they adequately prepare you for graduate level employment.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.